 Once the dog is reliable in the yard, we transition the yard work commands to the field and reinforce the commands there with the collar.
 Our goal in this stage is to create a stylish dog that is under control and a pleasure to hunt with.
 A dog that quarters, holds point, is steady to flush, and has a natural retrieve.
 Also one that comes to you via voice and whistle commands as well as whoa's and kennel's on command.

 Now that we have a dog that is reliable on the commands in the field, we really start to put the polish on them and customize the training to your needs.
 At this stage we teach the dogs to handle in the field and work on their hunting patterns.
 Whether your looking for a close working foot hunting dog or a big running South Texas truck dog, we can customize the training to make your hunting partner the best they can be.

 We also offer an advanced program where we work on honoring another dog's point, steadiness to wing, shot, and fall, as well as exposure to wild birds.
-The advanced program time frame is dependent on the dog and season, but it will most likely be another 2 to 3 months of training.
+The advanced program time frame is dependent on the dog and season.